-- Preheat oven to 375 degrees F. Line baking sheet with parchment paper or a Silpat non-stick silicone baking mat (Amazon Basics has these, they're amazing).
+- Preheat oven to 375 degrees F. Line baking sheet with parchment paper.
 Set aside.

 - In a medium mixing bowl carefully sift together the flour, baking soda and baking powder.
 Set aside.

-- In the bowl of a standing mixer, whisk together the butter, white sugar, brown sugar and salt until light and fluffy (approximately 3 minutes), scraping down the sides with a rubber spatula if needed.
-Add the eggs, vanilla extract and almond extract and beat for an additional 2 minutes.
-With the mixer on low, slowly add the flour mixture and mix until just combined.
+- Using an electric mixer on medium speed, whisk together the butter, white sugar, brown sugar, and salt until light and fluffy (approximately 3 minutes), scraping down the sides with a rubber spatula as needed.
+Add the eggs, vanilla extract, and almond extract and beat for an additional 2 minutes.
+With the mixer on low, slowly add the dry ingredients and mix until just combined.
 Using a wooden spoon, stir in the chocolate chunks by hand.

-- With the oven preheated and baking sheet prepared, scoop out heaping tablespoons (I probably had 2 tablespoon cookie dough balls) of dough and place them on the baking sheet.
-Press down slightly with the palm of your hand to help them spread (but don't flatten) and sprinkle with a few flakes of sea salt (my images have more than a few flakes, this is for photo effect.
-While they were still delicious, and most definitely eaten, I would not recommend adding that much sea salt to your cookies).
+- Scoop out heaping tablespoons (1-2 tablespoons of cookie dough per cookie) of dough and place them on the baking sheet.
+Press down slightly with the palm of your hand to help them spread (but do not flatten) and sprinkle with a few flakes of sea salt (my images have more than a few flakes, this is for photo effect).

-- Bake cookies for 10-12 minutes, or until edges are golden, but interior is still doughy.
-Remove from oven and allow them to cool on your baking sheet for at least 5 minutes before transferring to a wire rack.
+- Bake cookies for 10-12 minutes, or until edges are golden, but the interior is still soft.
+Remove from the oven and allow them to cool on your baking sheet for at least 5 minutes before transferring to a wire rack.

-- Store leftover cookies in an airtight container or you can even store extra cookie dough in an airtight container in the freezer for later use.
+- Store leftover cookies in an airtight container.
+You may also store extra cookie dough in an airtight container in the freezer for later use.